Subject to validation

 Course Summary

-Each year you will spend around 300 hours of timetabled learning and teaching activities.
-These may be lectures, workshops, seminars and individual and group tutorials.
+Each year, students will spend approximately 300 hours of timetabled learning and teaching activities.
+These will include lectures, workshops, seminars and individual and group tutorials.
 Contact hours may vary depending on each module.
-The approximate percentages for this course are:
+An approximate breakdown of hours is:

 • Year 1: scheduled teaching – 360 hours; guided independent study – 840 hours.
 150 hours of clinical practice in term 2.